1 Age – The older you are, the more likely you might be diagnosed with an illness. Likewise, older people have a higher mortality rate. Hence, it makes sense that insurance premiums are based on age, with older people paying more.

 For example, lack of exercise, unhealthy diet, smoking and excessive alcohol can lead to illness such as cancer, diabetes, respiratory disease and cardiovascular disease.
 These 4 non-communicable diseases are responsible for about 60% of premature death worldwide.

-The point here is that there are a lot of lifestyle choices that we as individuals can made to improve our own personal health, and that insurance companies should be recognising these individual efforts in the calculation of their insurance premiums, rather than to just base premiums on traditional risk pooling methods such as age and gender.
+The point here is that there are a lot of lifestyle choices that we as individuals can made to improve our own personal health, and that insurance companies should be finding ways to recognise these individual efforts in the calculation of their insurance premiums, rather than to just base premiums on traditional risk pooling methods such as age and gender.